 So we’ve talked about marriage, but you know what comes before marriage?
-A mutual right swipe.

-These dates have ranged from awesome – an after hours, members-only party at the Museum of Modern Art, to…less-than-stellar (drinks at a beer bar where a bartender shushed you if you talked too loudly).
+These dates have ranged from awesome, like an after hours, members-only party at the Museum of Modern Art.
+To less-than-stellar…we had drinks at a beer bar where the bartender shushed us for talking too loudly.
+What’s that about?!

 For those of you heading out on first dates of your own, I’ve compiled some Do’s and Don’ts to make sure you absolutely nail that first date impression.

 Do be on time

 Well, I can’t tell you how many times my friends and I have had a date text at the exact moment said-date was supposed to start, saying that he was “Heading there now” from somewhere that was nowhere nearby.

 I love when I show up for a date and the guy has already spoken to the hostess and grabbed us seats at the bar.

 Do your research